CharliePoole/statiq-site/input/technical/the-death-of-nunit-will-it-be-ice.md

 Hi,

 Actually i am trying to get values from the session object created by my login page inside the NUnit test application.
 Can you kindly guide regarding this.
 I have 4 variables that i store in my session object when i am successfully logged in the Login page.
-Now in my test application i need this information to test other pages in the project (bcecause of authentication) so i need to get these(session variables) information.
+Now in my test application i need this information to test other pages in the project (because of authentication) so i need to get these(session variables) information.

 Kindly guide me regarding this.

 Thanking you.

-Sincerely,
-Swimmy.
 >Swimmy, Saturday, July 1, 2006

 ---